hpc-carpentry/hpc-carpentry.github.io/pages/coc-ctte.md

 ---

 The Carpentries is dedicated to developing and empowering a diverse community of enthusiasts around computational methods for research and data science.
-To facilitate this, the Carpentries have established a [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html) that governs behaviour within the community.
+To facilitate this, the Carpentries has established a [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html) that governs behaviour within the community.
 The Code of Conduct committee was established to enforce the Code, and to manage any changes and updates to it.

 _Our Goal:_